PennyTrain/snapit/README.md

 ### Goal: Implement effective filtering and searching functionalities

-**As a user, I want to be able to filter through my friends uploaded snaps**
-- **Acceptance Criteria:**
-  - Users can filter snaps to only show those posted by friends.

 **As a user, I want to be able to filter through my liked snaps**
 - **Acceptance Criteria:**
   - Users can filter snaps to only show those they have liked.